mimischly7/mimischly7.github.io/README.md

 3. Return the array (or a `<div>` enclosure of that array if you want a single DOM element).

 This exact strategy is implemented in the `./CodeFontStyler.js` component.

+***
+June 11, 2024

+### React Router
+Client-side routing allows your app to update the URL from a link click without making another server request (to retrieve the html/css/js documents).
+Instead, the app can immediately render new UI and make data requests with `fetch` to update the page with new information (that actually needs to be requested from the server).

+Primary Components of React Router:
+1. Routers
+2. Router Matchers
+3. Navigation ("route changers")